-This page explains about treatment options for symbrachydactyly and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this treatment.
+This page explains about the hand anomaly symbrachydactyly, how it can be corrected. and what to expect when your child comes to Great Ormond Street Hospital (GOSH) to have this treatment.

 Symbrachydactyly is a congenital (present at birth) hand anomaly, which affects a single upper limb.
 It is not inherited.
 It is characterised by short, stiff, webbed or missing fingers.
 The underlying muscles, tendons, ligaments and bones are all affected.

 Symbrachydactyly is graded from mild to severe but within each grade, the degree of severity can vary enormously.

 - At the milder end of the spectrum, the hand has slightly short, mobile fingers with minor webbing.
 The hand bones (metacarpals) and some of the finger bones (phalanges) and the thumb are present.